Top 11 Home remedies for eye bags

-The very first thing that you can do to remove eye bags is to adopt effective home remedies involving cucumber slices, tea bags, cold compression along with healthy living and eating lifestyle.
+The very first thing that you can do to remove eye bags is to adopt effective home remedies to get rid of eye bags involving cucumber slices, tea bags, cold compression along with healthy living and eating lifestyle.

 First, let’s scrutinize about eye bags and its cause of origin: